a0936708636/BDEnhancements/plugins/BetterFormatting/README.md

 # BetterFormatting - [Download Here](https://raw.githubusercontent.com/Anxeal/BDEnhancements/master/plugins/BetterFormatting/BetterFormatting.plugin.js)

-Let's you format your messages with buttons and adds more formatting options.
+Lets you format your messages with buttons and adds more formatting options.

 The new tags this plugin adds convert the Latin characters into Unicode characters.
 This has two consequences:
  1. Only Latin characters in the ASCII table will be affected by the tags.
 (Not really an issue if you speak English or use the English alphabet.)